DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 {: .box-note}
-**Note:** It is not a very recommended microcontroller for development because it is only guaranteed to work for up to 100 flash cycles, but it is the one that I have around.
+**Note:** It is not a very recommended microcontroller for development because it is only guaranteed to work for up to 100 flash cycles.
 If you need to buy one I suggest you to get the STM8S103F3P6 instead, it supports up to 10000 flash cycles and you can find it with the same breakout board.

 Together with it we sould get the Datasheet and the Reference Manual.
 Those are indispensable files for being able to program the microcontroller and I would recommend